yaydede/toolbox/docs/22-TSNeural.md

 <img src="png/LSTM3.png" width="75%" height="80%" />

 The key difference between LSTM and RNN is the cell state $C_t$ (the horizontal red line).
-The cell state functions like a conveyor belt and each LSTM repeating module is able to add to and remove from this belt through three gates, , as shown.

-This figure shows how LSTM works.
+The cell state functions like a conveyor belt and each LSTM repeating module is able to add to and remove from this belt through three gates.
+The figure above shows how LSTM works.
 We have three gates as numbered in the figure (G1, G2, and G3).
 Each gate is regulated by a sigmoid  neural net layer ($\frac{1}{1+e^{-x}}$), which outputs numbers between zero and one.
 Hence, it works like a regulator or "gate keeper".

 The first gate (G1) is the **Forget Gate**, the first layer of the four layers, which takes $H_{t-1}$ and $X_t$ into a sigmoid function,